Baby lying on its mother's arm

 The Bottom Line

 The arrival of a newborn often brings sleepless nights, but as your little one grows, they will begin sleeping longer stretches – or even through the night.
 Around 4 months, however, their sleep cycle starts maturing, which may temporarily disrupt their rest.
-This phase, known as 4-month sleep regression, is a normal part of adjusting to new sleep patterns.
+This phase, known as a 4-month sleep regression, is a normal part of adjusting to new sleep patterns.

 Don’t forget to download the Pampers Club app to earn rewards on every pack of Pampers nappies, nappy pants and wipes – because your little one deserves the best!

-How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the National Health Service (NHS).
+How We Wrote This Article The information in this article is based on expert advice found in trusted medical and government sources, such as the National Health Service (NHS).
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.